Anthony-Christen/dai-lab-smtp/README.md

 - Generate Emails: Calls the `generateEmails()` method to create a list of emails based on the groups and messages.
 - Send emails: Sends the generated emails using the SMTP client.

+#### SmtpClient

+The `SmtpClient` class handles communication with an SMTP server to send emails.
+It abstracts the complexities of establishing a connection, sending SMTP commands, and processing server responses.

+Responsibilities:

+- Establish connection: Opens a socket to the specified SMTP server, initializes input and output streams, and performs the initial handshake (`EHLO` command).
+- Send emails: Takes an `Email` object containing the sender, recipients, subject, and body.
+It handles the `MAIL FROM`, `RCPT TO`, and `DATA` commands and transfers the email content.
+- Manage disconnection: Sends the `QUIT` command to gracefully close the connection to the SMTP server.
+- Validate server responses: Verifies SMTP status codes for each command.
+If a command fails, it throws an exception with the server's error message.

+The `SmtpClient` class provides a simple and efficient interface for sending emails while adhering to the SMTP protocol.

 ### SMTP client interaction